fultonj/antelope/docs/standard.md

 ```
 oc create -f snippets/libvirt-qemu-nova.yaml
 ```
-The snippet file name needs to end in "nova.conf" or it won't be copied from `host:/var/lib/openstack/config/nova` to `container:/etc/nova/nova.conf.d/`.

 Create a custom version of the
 [nova service](https://github.com/openstack-k8s-operators/dataplane-operator/blob/main/config/services/dataplane_v1beta1_openstackdataplaneservice_nova.yaml)
 which ships with the operator so that it uses the snippet by